booo/node-bitcoin-p2p/README.md

 ## Prerequisites

-Make sure you have the latest build of [Node.js](http://nodejs.org/) from [github](https://github.com/joyent/node) installed.
-This library uses functionality introduced in Node.js 0.5.0.
+Make sure you have the stable release of [Node.js](http://nodejs.org/) from [github](https://github.com/joyent/node) installed.
+This library has been tested using Node.js 0.4.8.

 You also need [npm](http://npmjs.org/) 1.0+.